UNISTKJM/UIRP1/README.md

     bash sar2opt_dataset_download.sh

 2 Datasets and checkpoint examples will be downloaded.
-One is for BicycleGAN and Pix2Pix, and another one is for the CycleGAN (Will be merged) dataset will be downloaded at
+One is for BicycleGAN and Pix2Pix, and another one is for the CycleGAN dataset will be downloaded at

     pwd/sar2opt_dataset/sar2opt